 Margarita:

-- Combine margarita mix, tequila, and Grand Marnier in a blender and pulse a few times.
-(You can also combine margarita mix and liquors in a cocktail shaker and shake vigorously.)
+- Combine margarita mix, tequila, and orange liqueur in a blender (no ice) and pulse a few times.

 - Spread some coarse salt in a shallow, wide bowl.